Flexible Architecture for World-building and Narrative

 I could (and probably should) go into a lot more detail about specifics of these (and other) games - if only to do them justice rather than deliver dismissive soundbites - but that will be a post for another time.

-So, the point of this long rambling post is that I’m thinking of making a Roguelike, bringing in some of the things I’ve learned from working in the A.I. field from the past few years.
-Currently this involves working on various support libraries that will make up the bones of the game.
+So, the point of this long rambling post is that I’m thinking of making a roguelike, bringing in some of the things I’ve learned from working in the A.I. field for the past few years.
+Currently, this involves working on various support libraries that will make up the bones of the game.

 I’ll talk about this in future posts, but I will announce the name of the engine I’m building… The "Flexible Architecture for World-building and Narrative"